2 Project governance

 Landowners and project developers shall make carbon buyers aware of the Woodland Carbon Code guidance on carbon claims.

-- Carbon removals shall only be reported or used after carbon is sequestered and verified (i.e. Woodland Carbon Units) in accordance with guidance.
+Only verified Woodland Carbon Units shall be reported or used in accordance with guidance.
 This is sometimes called ex-post reporting.